UPDATED, January 5, 2022

 But if you want your workout to count for more, then you need to turn up the difficulty level; not by going faster, but by climbing higher instead.

-Part of what makes incline training so successful is that our bodies don’t adapt easily to hill climbing.
+Part of what makes incline training on a treadmill so successful is that our bodies don’t adapt easily to hill climbing.
 We can get better at it, but since most of the time we walk on flat and level surfaces, our bodies are used to that as our baseline.

 - 0-12 MPH